 Students who complete the program are prepared to accept professional opportunities in health care facilities, community clinics, private practice, and public schools.
-The program combines classroom instruction and research and provides opportunities for graduate externships in a variety of settings.
+The program combines classroom instruction and research and provides opportunities for graduate internships in a variety of settings.
 Students completing the prescribed program are eligible for eventual certification by the State of Illinois and/or ASHA.
+Students seeking teaching certification by the State of Illinois must pass the Illinois test of basic skills before completing their program.